shibinj/Hymn_project/README.md

 - Suggests frequently-used songs while maintaining variety
 - Prevents repeating songs within 2 months
 - Gets smarter with each saved service

+**Note:** Use normal browser mode (not InPrivate/Incognito) to keep your GitHub token saved.
+InPrivate mode will require re-entering the token each session.

 ### Adding/Editing Lyrics